Beau Travail: Reception

 The film was highly acclaimed in the United States, topping the Village Voices Film Critics' Poll in 2000, with Claire Denis also placing at #2 for best director.
 Jonathan Rosenbaum of the Chicago Reader rated it a "masterpiece", giving it the paper's highest rating of four stars.
 Charles Taylor of Salon.com wrote that "Beau Travail is the most extreme example of [Denis'] talent, baffling and exhilarating.
 I don't know when I've seen a movie that is in so many ways foreign to what draws me to movies and still felt under a spell."
 J. Hoberman of The Village Voice wrote that the film is "so tactile in its cinematography, inventive in its camera placement, and sensuous in its editing that the purposefully oblique and languid narrative is all but eclipsed."

-Film scholar Erika Balsom wrote that the ending sequence "is perhaps the best ending of any film, ever," explaining that "Galoup finds a rhythm of life that follows none of the patterns of colonial, patriarchal power the film so skilfully traces and complicates...he inhabits a utopia of movement without rules".
+The film's reputation has only grown with time.
+More recently, film scholar Erika Balsom has written that the ending sequence "is perhaps the best ending of any film, ever," explaining that "Galoup finds a rhythm of life that follows none of the patterns of colonial, patriarchal power the film so skilfully traces and complicates... he inhabits a utopia of movement without rules".
+Critic Simran Hans wrote for Sight and Sound that "Denis's great gift is her ability to evoke emotion with gesture and juxtaposition.
+In the Djibouti desert, water shimmers and ripples, naked shoulders perspire and black mosquito nets recall sheer lingerie."
+In The New Yorker, Alex Ross has called it a "modern classic," adding that "it feels, in a way, older than it is, a gorgeous relic of a period when gay desire could achieve only incomplete expression or had to be concealed altogether.
+Denis's movie seems like the completion of an arc—the rise and decline of the tragedy of the closet as an artistic genre."

 The review aggregator website, Metacritic, gave the film a score of 91 out of 100 based on 20 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, another aggregator, it has an 87% approval rating based on 47 reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes, another aggregator, it has an 87% approval rating based on 47 reviews, with an average rating of 7.9/10.
 The site's consensus reads: "Beau Travail finds director Claire Denis drawing on classic literature to construct a modern tragedy fueled by timeless desires".

 In 2017, Rolling Stone named the film as the 12th best film in their list The 100 Greatest Movies of the Nineties.
 In the 2022 Sight and Sound critic's poll, Beau Travail was ranked the 7th best movie of all time.
-Variety magazine ranked Beau Travail at 69 for its list The 100 Greatest Movies of All Time.
+Variety magazine ranked Beau Travail 69th for its list The 100 Greatest Movies of All Time.
 In 2025, it was among of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 284.